d4hines/anagramaton/README.md

 Thanks to @seancorfield, @dpsutton, and @porkostomus for help with the partial anagram algorithm!

-## The Difficulty with Difficulty

-How the heck do you measure anagram difficulty?
-It turns out this is a subject of much academic research and debate.
-I'm a
 ## Questions and Answers

 - Are we going to deal with Anagram phrases (multiword anagrams)?